1-28-20 Inflation excerpt from the complete economic report – Construction Analytics 2020 Construction Economic Forecast – Jan 2020

 Residential construction inflation in 2019 was only 3.6%.
 However, the average inflation for six years from 2013 to 2018 was 5.5%.
 It peaked at 8% in 2013 but dropped to 4.3% in 2018 and only 3.6% in 2019.
 Residential construction volume in 2019 dropped 8%, the largest volume decline in 10 years.
 Typically, large declines in volume are accompanied by declines in inflation.
 Forecast residential inflation for the next three years is level at 3.8%.

 A word about Hi-Rise Residential.
-Most of the cost of a hi-rise residential building would remain the same whether the building was for residential or nonresidential use.
-On the contrary, this type of construction is totally dis-similar to low-rise residential, which in large part is stick-built single family homes.
-Therefore, a more appropriate index to use for hi-rise residential construction is the nonresidential buildings index.
+Probably all of the core and shell and a large percent of interiors cost of a hi-rise residential building would remain the same whether the building was for residential or nonresidential use.
+This type of construction is totally dis-similar to low-rise residential, which in large part is stick-built single family homes.
+Therefore, use the residential cost index for single family but a more appropriate index to use for hi-rise residential construction is the nonresidential buildings cost index.